PuMProfessionals/github-git-practice/README.md

 In your command line (terminal), type: `git clone https://github.com/PuMProfessionals/github-git-practice.git` where https://github.com/PuMProfessionals/github-git-practice.git is the link you just copied.

 2. It should be cloned!
 As in you have a version on your local computer.
 Github acts as a "master copy" for everyone.
 Open up VSCode, and open up the project.
-3. In your term also type: `npm install` -> this will install all the node packages you need!
+3. In your terminal also type: `npm install` -> this will install all the node packages you need!
 This is what allows us to run web applications by using third-party packages... for free!
 4. Add a new branch.
 This is what you do to contribute your changes, so it doesn't affect everyone else's until after you code!
-Type in your command line `git checkout -b branchname` where branchname is your name.
-This basically checks you out of the main branch and creates a new branch called branchname.
+This is your personal branch that will be affected by no one else but you.
+Your changes also won't be added until after you are sure it works.
+Type in your command line `git checkout -b branchname` where branchname is your name. (some of the processes are shown in the Git Commands photo in step 8) This basically checks you out of the main branch and creates a new branch called branchname.
+Preferably, name it something else because we can't have repeated branch names.
+Perhaps your name maybe.
 5. Click into `src->App.js` and open this file.
 ![AppFile](assets/AppFile.png)
 6. Add your name to the array names so: